 It’s a good idea to always check the programme page to make sure the event is on or hasn’t changed, before setting out.
-We also have a FaceBook page which you are welcome to like, and get last-minute, updated or advance information:
+We also have a FaceBook page which you are welcome to ‘like’, and get last-minute, updated or advance information from:

-A: We meet at The Meadows Community Centre.
+A: We meet at The William Collyn Community Centre.
 (Click on link for full details/map/postcode.)